dropseed/barrel/README.md

-For tools that are *globally* installed, people tend to do things like `pip install --user <package>`, [write a custom installation script](https://github.com/python-poetry/poetry/blob/cbbd92ceb5938a43a1f4666cdaf9599c74650442/get-poetry.py), or install and use wrapper like [pipx](https://github.com/pypa/pipx/).
+For tools that are *globally* installed, people tend to do things like `pip install --user <package>`, [write a custom installation script](https://github.com/python-poetry/poetry/blob/cbbd92ceb5938a43a1f4666cdaf9599c74650442/get-poetry.py), or install and use a wrapper like [pipx](https://github.com/pypa/pipx/).

-This works when you intend to use the same version of the tools no matter what you're working on.
+This works when you intend to use the same version of the CLI no matter what you're working on.
 But there are other things like static site generators and automation tools that should be installed specifically into a user's *repository*.
 The version installed needs to be isolated and pinned, so you can use the same tools on multiple repos/projects without worrying about update conflicts and forcing them all to use the same version.